Ahsome/NIMA-Notes/UQ/Tutorials/Year 3 - Mental Health/WK4 - Dementia - Formulation.md

 Example, Sarah:

 Jill is an 83F who presented with a two day history of increased irritability, persecutors delusions and concotaminant anorexia.
 This is a sudden deterioration of her previous functioning, where she was high functioning, looking after grandchildren, good self care and was able to independently cook and clean.
-I have a provisional diagnosis of delirium, but cannot exclude an organic cause such as a stroke or TBI.
+It is reasonable to speculate a  provisional diagnosis of delirium, but cannot exclude an organic cause such as a stroke or TBI.

 # Good phrases
 - “It is reasonable to speculate…”